A Cypriot tale of two cities

 But once in the heart of the urban maze, it feels more traditional, more what I expected.

-There are public buildings with the columns of the Classical Period, pedestrian malls with shade clothes to protect from the bright Mediterranean sun, balconies for old women to watch who passes by.
+There are public buildings with the columns of the Classical Period, pedestrian malls with shade clothes to protect from the bright Mediterranean sun, and balconies for old women to watch who passes by.

 At Faneromeni Square, I pop into Faneromeni Church, the largest within the city walls.
-It was built in 1872 and is a reminder of the importance of the Orthodox Church here – in the past and still to present day.
+It was built in 1872 and is a reminder of the importance of the Orthodox Church here – in the past and still to the present day.

 Old City, Nicosia, Cyprus